candracodes/candracodes/README.md

 ### Hi there 👋🏾
-* 💁🏾‍♀️ My name is Candra Fried (pronounced CAN-DRUH, FREED)
+* 💁🏾‍♀️ My name is Candra Fried (pronounced CAN-DRUH, FREED), but my friends and family call me Candy 🍬
 * 👩🏾♀ My pronouns are She/Her
 * 🤠🇨🇱 I was born and raised in Dallas, Texas, though I lived in Philadelphia 🦅 for nearly 20 years
 * 👩🏾‍🎓🏛 I have a BFA from Moore College of Art & Design